munificent/craftinginterpreters/book/functions.md

     immediately pass it to some other function or return it.
 In that case, it doesn't need a name.

-    Languages that encourage a functional style usually support "anonymous functions" or "lambdas" -- an expression syntax that creates a function without binding it to a name.
+    Languages that encourage a functional style usually support **anonymous functions** or **lambdas** -- an expression syntax that creates a function without binding it to a name.
 Add anonymous function syntax to Lox so that this works: